 - Stay alert to scams and fraud.
 Older adults tend to be targeted in financial fraud and scams, with as many as 1 in 18 seniors impacted every year, according to a current study.
 Help your older loved ones remain educated about trending scams and how to steer clear of them – like never giving out banking, bank card, or any other personal information over the phone to callers who request it, regardless of when the caller claims to be from a reputable organization such as the IRS or Social Security.

 - Be mindful of family dynamics.
 Your senior parents should make the decision about who should take care of their finances if they are no longer able, and every family member should respect and abide by that decision.
 When it comes to the person accountable for finances, it’s essential to have meticulous records and also to share those with the other siblings.

 - Be sure that all legal documentation is in place.
 Take stock of your parents’ important documents, such as wills, advance directives, living wills, medical care proxy and power of attorney documents, etc. Engage the services of a lawyer to ensure that everything is in order and put all documents together in a protected location.

 It can also be helpful to have a reliable alternative party, such as a health care provider, lawyer, or clergy leader, speak with your parents first regarding the need to have advice about financial management for seniors before beginning a discussion with them yourself.
 And be aware that it could take a few conversations for seniors to start to feel at ease in trusting someone else to control their finances.
-Contact JFS Care, provider of elder care in Los Angeles and the surrounding areas, to learn more about our services.
+Contact JFS Care, a provider of home care assistance in Beverly Hills and the surrounding areas, to learn more about our services.
 Click here to view our full service area.